ksadov/comicfury-buttons/README.md

 <a href="" id="nextBig"><img src="http://testinglayout.cfw.me/files/next5.png" alt="next 5 pages" /></a>
 ```

-# JavaScript
+## JavaScript

-The script that controls the new button behavior is inserted below the html tags, on lines 85 - 134.When adding your own JavaScript, don't forget to enclose it in `<script>` tags.
+The script that controls the new button behavior is inserted below the html tags, on lines 85 - 134.
+When adding your own JavaScript, don't forget to enclose it in `<script>` tags.

 First, we assign the value of our jumps to variables:
 ```